PixieSR/devops_test_rickmortyapp/readme.md

 This project fetches data from the "Rick and Morty" public API for characters that are:

-    Species: Human
+- Species: Human
-    Status: Alive
+- Status: Alive
-    Origin: Earth
+- Origin: Earth

 It then stores that data in a CSV file (name, location, image) and exposes a Flask-based REST API with two endpoints:

-    `GET /healthcheck` for checking the application's health `GET /characters` for retrieving the filtered characters in JSON format
+- `/healthcheck` for checking the application's health
+- `/characters` for retrieving the filtered characters in JSON format

 ### What Has Been Done

 1. Data Extraction and CSV Generation:
     Initially, a script was created to query the "Rick and Morty" API and find all characters who are:
     - Species: Human
     - Status: Alive
     - Origin: Earth

     After retrieving the data, the script generates a CSV file containing each character’s:
     - Name
     - Current Location
     - Image URL

 2. RESTful Service Implementation:
     Building on the script, the functionality was turned into a RESTful Flask application, providing:
     - /healthcheck endpoint to verify that the application is up and running.
     - /characters endpoint returning JSON with the filtered character data.

     This allows easy retrieval of the filtered data via standard HTTP requests.

 3. Containerization and Documentation:
     A Dockerfile was created to containerize the application.
 Detailed instructions on how to build and run the container - have been added.
 The README now guides you through:
     - Building the Docker image.
     - Running the container locally.
     - Verifying the endpoints.

 4. Kubernetes Deployment with Minikube:
     To showcase how this can be run in a Kubernetes environment, a set of YAML manifests (Deployment, Service, Ingress) were prepared.
 The README includes instructions for:
     - Starting Minikube.
     - Applying the Kubernetes manifests.
     - Accessing the application endpoints via Ingress.

     5. Helm Deployment
     A Helm chart is also included for a more modular and scalable Kubernetes deployment.
 This README explains:
     - Installing Helm
     - Deploying the app via Helm
     - Testing the endpoints on Minikube

 ## 2. Requirements

 - Python 3.9 (for local runs)
 - Flask (for the RESTful API)
 - requests (for API calls)
 - Docker (for building and running the container)
 - Minikube and kubectl (for Kubernetes deployment)
 - Helm (optional) – for Helm-based deployment

 ## 3. Running Locally